Client Service Analyst Jobs in USA with Visa Sponsorship

 How often do employers actually sponsor Client Service Analyst roles?

 Sponsorship is more common than many applicants expect in financial services and consulting.
-Large banks, asset managers, and management consulting firms routinely file H-1B petitions for analysts across client-facing functions.
+Large banks, asset managers, and management consulting firms routinely file H-1B visa petitions for analysts across client-facing functions.
 Smaller firms and startups sponsor far less frequently because the legal and administrative cost is harder to absorb.
 Browsing Migrate Mate lets you identify which specific employers have an active sponsorship history for this role.

 Does an Australian citizen have a faster path to working as a Client Service Analyst in the U.S.?